eduard93/docx/article_en.md

  </w:styles>
 ```

 We are interested in style changes, only if we are looking for style changes.
-In this case, this change can be reverted.
+In this case the change can be reverted.

 #### word/footer1.xml

-Take a look at footer itself (some namespaces are omitted for readability, but the should appear in the document):
+Take a look at footer itself (some namespaces are omitted for readability, but they should be present in the document):

 ```xml
 <w:ftr xmlns:w="http://schemas.openxmlformats.org/wordprocessingml/2006/main">